Rainbow Vacuum Models History

 The AquaMate Silver series has two versions.
 The early version has two actuators, one on each side of the pivot arm.
 The second version started with serial number 00143500 and only has one actuator.
 This helped reduce parts and create a simpler design.

-Some would reference this as the AquaMate III and the Black series AM-12 as the AquaMate IV.
+Some would refer to this as the AquaMate III and the Black series AM-12 as the AquaMate IV.

 The Silver series RainbowMate was the first miniature version compared to previous RainbowMates.
 Serial numbers were no longer stamped or used starting with this version.